Set up monitoring before your Proxmox host melts down at 2am.

 Telegram Bot (Recommended)

-- Open Telegram, search for
+- Open Telegram, search

 @BotFather - Send

-/newbot - Pick a name and username for your bot
+/newbot - Pick a name and username

-/start) - Get your Chat ID by visiting:
+/start) - Get your Chat ID:

 - Go to https://api.slack.com/apps

-- Create New App → From scratch
+- Create New App from scratch

 - Enable Incoming Webhooks